anyscale/madewithml.github.io/docs/courses/mlops/pre-commit.md

 ### Built-in

 Inside the sample configuration, we can see that pre-commit has added some default hooks from it's repository.
 It specifies the location of the repository, version as well as the specific hook ids to use.
 We can read about the function of these hooks and add even more by exploring pre-commit's [built-in hooks](https://github.com/pre-commit/pre-commit-hooks){:target="_blank"}.
-Many of them accept arguments such as `maxkb` (max kilobytes) for the `check-added-large-files` hook.
-We can easily add argument to our configuration file like so:
+Many of them also have additional arguments that we can configure to customize the hook.

 ```yaml
 # Inside .pre-commit-config.yaml